manaswinidas/rudder-docker/README.md

 If you are missing a transformation, please feel free to add it to the repository.

+###### Rudder User Transformation

-**Rudder User Transformation**: Rudder also supports user specific transformations  for real time operations like aggregation, sampling, modifying events etc. The following blog describes one real life use case of the transformation module
+Rudder also supports user specific transformations  for real time operations like aggregation, sampling, modifying events etc. The following blog describes one real life use case of the transformation module

 https://rudderlabs.com/customer-case-study-casino-game/

+###### Client SDKs

-######Client SDKs: The client SDKs provide APIs collecting events and sending it to the Rudder Backend.
+The client SDKs provide APIs collecting events and sending it to the Rudder Backend.